Comparison between Revised, Belated & Updated Return

 - INR 1,000 if total income ≤ INR 5 lakh

-When no late fee applies If Income is below the basic exemption limit, and Taxpayer are not mandatorily required to file a return.
+When no late fee applies if income is below the basic exemption limit and taxpayers are not mandatorily required to file a return.
 Then no late fee is payable, even if filed after the due date.

 Updated Return – Section 139(8A)